by-cx/lobby/README.md

         "service:smtp",
         "public_ip4:1.2.3.4",
         "public_ip6:2a03::1"
-    ],
-    "last_check": 1630612478
+    ]
 }
 ```

 The packet contains information what's the server's hostname and then list of labels describing
-what's running on it and what are the IP addresses.
-What's in the labels is completely up to you
+what's running on it, what are the IP addresses, services, directories to backup or server's location for example.
-but in some use-cases (Node Exporter API endpoint) it expects "NAME:VALUE" format.
+What's in the labels is completely up to you but in some use-cases (Node Exporter API endpoint) it
+expects "NAME:VALUE" format.

 The labels can be configured via environment variables but also as files located in
 */etc/lobby/labels* (configurable path) so it can dynamically change.
 Another way is to use